 That dynamic extends to females in their college years.
 Despite earning more degrees than men overall, women account for the minority of tech degrees – ranging from as low as 13 percent representation in Chile and 15 percent in Brazil to as high as 45 percent and 36 percent, respectively, in India and Mexico.
 In the U.S., women account for just 23 percent of undergraduate degrees in tech.

 Bernardo praised the growing number of companies that are “reaching further down the age pipeline” to inspire young students to pursue STEM educations and careers in tech and cited the work of the SEMI Foundation – through High Tech U and other programs geared toward young students – to inspire the next generation of industry workers.

 The picture brightens once women have entered careers at technology hardware companies – they are promoted at only a slightly lower rate than men.
 Yet when it comes to outside hires, women are brought on board at a much lower rate than men.
 For example, women account for just 22 percent of the senior vice presidents hired at hardware companies, 17 percent of vice presidents, 22 percent of senior managers and directors, and 25 percent of managers.

 Part of the challenge for women in senior leadership positions is balancing careers with their home lives since they are two times more likely to be in dual-career households than their male counterparts.

-“We will never solve the women in the workplace problem until we solve the women in the home problem,” Bernardo said.
+“We will never solve the women-in the-workplace problem until we solve the women-in-the-home problem,” Bernardo said.

 Indeed, giving women the leeway to work from home and take time off for family or personal reasons ranked among the power practices the study found most correlated to diversity and inclusion progress.
 Others include C-level executive participation in shaping a diversity and inclusion strategy, establishing numeric targets for tracking gender representation across the workforce as Sodexo has done, and unconscious bias training.